pivotal/docs-tap/scst-store/developer-namespace-setup.hbs.md

 After you've finished the entire TAP installation process, you are ready to configure the developer namespace.
 When you configure a developer namespace, you need to export the Supply Chain Security Tools (SCST) - Store CA certificate and auth token to the namespace.
 This will allow SCST - Scan to find the credentials to send scan results to SCST - Store.

-There are two ways to to do this,
+There are two ways to to do this, depending on whether you're deploying TAP in a single cluster or multicluster configuration.

-1. Using the TAP values file
+1. Single cluster - Using the TAP values file
-1. Using `SecretExport`
+1. Multicluster - Using `SecretExport`

-## Using the TAP values file
+## Single cluster - Using the TAP values file

 When deploy TAP Full or Build profile, edit the `tap-values.yaml` file you used to deploy TAP.